SnapXL/SnapX/README.md

 ## Other platforms

-When I initially started this port, I only came with one main goal: ShareX on Modern Linux on native Wayland.
+When I initially started this project, with one main goal: ShareX on Linux on Wayland.
 I realized my work could be used on other platforms such as macOS or Windows...

 That's why SnapX.Avalonia was created.